mimass/RefinedMF/README.md

 here.
 For the purpose of reproducibility of the analysis include the directory RESULTS, where simulation traces of the refined mean field and Java simulator can be found for gossip models with 100 and 2500 nodes and with gmax equal to 3 and 9 respectively.
-This directory also includes the gnuplot script to visualise the results.
+This directory also includes gnuplot scripts to visualise the results.